William McCoy (rum runner): McCoy during Prohibition

 During Prohibition (1920–33), the McCoy brothers fell on hard times.
 Their excursion and freight business could not compete with the new highways and buses being built up and down the coast and across Florida.
 Needing money, the two brothers made a decision to go into rum-running.
 They sold the assets of their business, traveled to Gloucester, Massachusetts, and bought the schooner Henry L. Marshall.

-McCoy then began to smuggle whisky into the U.S., traveling from Nassau and Bimini in the Bahamas to the east coast of the United States, spending most time dealing on "Rum Row" off New Jersey.
+McCoy then began to smuggle whisky, rum and other spirits into the U.S., traveling from Nassau and Bimini in the Bahamas to the east coast of the United States, spending most time dealing on "Rum Row" off New Jersey.
 After a few successful trips smuggling liquor off the coast of the United States, Bill McCoy had enough money to buy the schooner Arethusa.
 Placing the schooner under British registry to avoid being US jurisdiction, Bill renamed the vessel Tomoka (after the river that runs through his hometown Holly Hill).

 McCoy made a number of successful trips aboard the Tomoka, and – along with the Henry L. Marshall and up to five other vessels – became a household name through his smuggling activities.
 Capt.
 McCoy mostly hauled Rye, Irish and Canadian whisky as well as other fine liquors and wines.
-He is credited with inventing the "burlock" – a package holding six bottles jacketed in straw, three on the bottom, then two, then one, the whole sewed tightly in burlap.
+He is credited with inventing the "burlock" – a package holding six bottles jacketed in straw, three on the bottom, then two, then one, the whole sewn tightly in burlap.
 It was compact and easy to handle and stow.
 These were generally known in the Coast Guard as "sacks."

-McCoy also became an enemy of the U.S. Government and organized crime.
+McCoy became a main target of U.S. Assistant Attorney General, Mabel Walker Willebrandt, and organized crime.
 When the Coast Guard discovered McCoy, he established the system of anchoring large ships off the coast in international waters and selling liquor to smaller ships that transferred it to the shore.
 McCoy also smuggled liquor and spirits from the French islands of Saint-Pierre and Miquelon located south of Newfoundland.